grew-nlp/grew_doc/content/doc/request.md

 ---
 ## Requests syntax

-A request is defined through 3 different kind of *request items*.
+A request is defined through 4 different kinds of *request items*.

- * global items (introduced by the keyword `global`) filter out structures based on information about the whole graph.
+ * global items (introduced by the keyword `global`) filter structures based on information about the whole graph or its metadata.
- * positive items (introduced by keyword `pattern`) describe a positive part (nodes and relations) that must be found in the graph.
+ * matching items (introduced by keyword `pattern`) describe nodes and relations that must be found in the graph.
+ * positive filtering (introduced by the keyword `with`) filter out matchings previously selected by other items (keeping only the ones which **follows** the additionnal graph constraints)
- * negative items (introduced by the keyword `without`) filter out a part of the matchings previously selected by global and positive clauses.
+ * negative filtering (introduced by the keyword `without`) filter out matchings previously selected by other items (keeping only the ones which **do not follow** the additionnal graph constraints)

-The full matching process is:
+The full matching on one graph process is:

  * Take a graph and a request as input.
- * Output a set of matchings; a *matching* being a function from nodes and edges defined in the positive items to nodes and edges of the host graph.
+ * Output a set of matchings; a *matching* being a function from nodes and edges defined in the mtaching items to nodes and edges of the host graph.

- 1. If the graph does not satisfied one of the global items, the output is empty.
+ 1. If the graph metadata does not satisfied one of the global items, the output is empty.
- 1. Else the set M is initialised as the set of matchings which satisfy the union of positive items.
+ 1. Else the set M is initialised as the set of matchings which satisfy the union of matching items.
+ 1. For each positive filtering item, remove from M the matchings which satisfy it.
- 1. For each negative item, remove from M the matchings which satisfy it.
+ 1. For each negative filtering item, remove from M the matchings which do not satisfy it.

+On a corpus, the graph matching process is repeated on each graph.

 ### Remarks
- * If there is more than one positive `pattern` items, the union is considered.
+ * If there is more than one matching `pattern` items, the union is considered.
- * If there is more than one negative `without` items, there are all interpreted independently (and the output is different from the one obtained with a union of negative items)
+ * If there is more than one filtering (`without` or `with`) items, there are all interpreted independently
- * The order of `pattern` items in a request are irrelevant.
+ * The order of items in a request are irrelevant.
  * It there is no positive item, there is a trivial matching which is the empty function.

 The syntax of requests in **Grew** can be learned using the [tutorial part](http://match.grew.fr?tutorial=yes) of the [Grew-match](http://match.grew.fr) tool.

 ---
-## Positive and negative items
+## Matching and filtering items
-Positive and negative items both follow the same syntax.
+Matching and filtering items both follow the same syntax.
 They are described by a list of clauses: node clauses, edge clauses and additional constraints

 ### Node clauses
-In a *node clause*, a node is described by an identifier and some constraints on its feature structure.
+In a *node clause*, a node is described by an identifier (`N` in the example below) and some constraints on its feature structure.

 ```grew
 N [upos = VERB, Mood = Ind|Imp, Tense <> Fut, Number, !Person, form = "être", lemma = re"s.*" ]